nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### 3. Exporting the progress of a student: `exportp`

 Exports the specified student progress into a PDF file.
-Users can export without specifying the path.
+Users can export without specifying the path. `exportp p/` is not allowed.
 The default exported position for CLI will be under the _home folder_.

 Format: CLI and GUI supported.